Axium.

 Model: Dieter van Dortmont.
 Photographer: Jamie Luik.

-Jacob Nijgh, Dieter van Dortmont, Puk van Dijk, Jamie Luik, Aleyna Yolçinar, and Tim van de Veerdonk
+The Severe Burns Collar team includes: Jacob Nijgh, Dieter van Dortmont, Puk van Dijk, Jamie Luik, Aleyna Yolçinar, and Tim van de Veerdonk

 Getting people